 No notable features, bad setting implementation

 The ARRIS mAX Pro doesn’t include any significant features.
 It has this Parental Control, which is a simple Internet access restriction that works on a schedule.
 You can’t use it to block any website, nor can you filter any content or applications.

 There’s the Alexa integration where you can use voice to ask for the Guest Wi-Fi network’s password and a couple of other “skills.”
 I always find Alexa support in routers more of a gimmick than a real feature, so I didn’t try it out.

-The router comes with a few essential networking settings, including IP reservation and port-forwarding.
-But it doesn’t have the one thing that makes those two settings useful, the support for Dynamic DNS.
+The router comes with a few basic networking settings, including IP reservation and port-forwarding.
+But it doesn’t have the one thing that makes those two settings worthwhile: Dynamic DNS support.
 The lack of the DDNS and the web interface also mean there’s no way you can remotely access your home network independently from ARRIS.

 What’s more, there’s no support for a VPN server or a server of any type.
 And there’s no built-in online protection, similar to the AiProtection of the Asus GT-AX1100 or Armor of the Netgear Orbi, either.

 By the way, I couldn’t find any place within the mobile app with information relating to the WAN aggregation feature mentioned above.
-That didn’t bother me much, however, considering I’d have no way of testing it out anyway.
+However, that didn’t bother me much, considering I’d have no way of testing it out anyway.

-Overall, though, there are parts of the app that feels like work in progress instead of well-thought-out, well-tested functions.
+Overall, though, parts of the app feel like work in progress instead of well-thought-out, well-tested functions.
 Hopefully, this will change in future software updates.

 Zero Wi-Fi customization